 The Credit X Film Programme, presented by Modern Forms, is a 12-month, 12-film series of video artworks shown via galleries in the Credit X network, curated by Mazzy-Mae Green, Nick Hackworth, and Greta Voeller, with each film to be shown alongside a text from one of the curators.

-The programme’s inaugural screening is of Ted Le Swer’s ‘Storm Arnold,’ available to watch from 1 – 30 September.
+The programme’s inaugural screening was of Ted Le Swer’s ‘Storm Arnold,’ which was available to watch from 1 – 30 September.

 Text by Greta Voeller

 Storm Arnold is a short film reenacting the ending of American Sci-Fi blockbuster Total Recall (1990), by Chelsea College of Art and Design graduate and co-founder of Collective Ending HQ, Ted Le Swer.

 Interrogating notions of memory and knowledge structures, Storm Arnold aims to actively employ a rupture system that deconstructs the ending of the cult film by recruiting ecological memory and subverting relations of thought, matter, and narrative.

 Disrupted by their own memories, Le Swer catapults four film extras of the original movie into a seemingly novel context.
 Set within the parameters of an imagined movie set, the main stunt double (of Arnold Schwarzenegger) is caught in an anthropogenic setting amongst his co-actors, being two mutants and the atmosphere, attempting to reestablish the preordained narrative the ending of the original movie presented.